Where to start

 Information from the Heritage Survey database can be accessed online through the State Heritage Office's Inherit.
 You can also view the Heritage Protection Policy by clicking on the link below.

-- Planning: Heritage Protection (107KB)Heritage Protection
+- Planning: Heritage Protection Policy (107KB)Heritage Protection

 Conservation of properties categorised as having heritage importance require routine maintenance and repairs to ensure they retain their heritage value.
 Properties built prior to the 1940’s were generally constructed with traditional materials, for example, lime-based mortar products.
 Modern methods of maintenance and repair are therefore not suitable for heritage listed properties.
 For information on maintenance and repair click on this link and for a Guide to Conservation and Maintenance, click here.